isabella232/boing/md/DEVELOPING.md

 # Developer guide
 This document's purpose is to provide a high-level understanding of how Boing works.
 Programmers wishing to get involved should review our [contribution](./md/CONTRIBUTING.md) guidelines as well as have a decent understanding of C++ and build tools.
-Having some knowledge of SOCs, such as the [ESP32-WROVER](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/get-started-wrover-kit.html) would also be very helpful.
-Boing is a cross-platform a block-breaking game developed by [Modus Create](https://moduscreate.com) and its sole purpose is to demonstrate how to use [creative engine](https://github.com/moduscreateorg/creative-engine).
-Boing runs on the [ODROID GO](https://www.hardkernel.com/shop/odroid-go/), macOS and Linux.
+Boing is a cross-platform game developed by [Modus Create](https://moduscreate.com) and its sole purpose is to demonstrate how to use [creative engine](https://github.com/moduscreateorg/creative-engine).
+The Boing's target platform is the [LDK Game](https://retromimi.com/products/ldk-game) console, and it can be compiled and run on macOS and Linux (Ubuntu and Arch distributions).

 ## How to Play
 Boing is a simple game where you have to outsmart your AI opponent and land the ball behind his paddle.

 ![boing-gameplay.gif](./img/boing-gameplay.gif)